dfong0530/UChat/readme.md

     I worked on building out the backend portion of this project with Mongo.db, Node.js, Express, and socket.io.
 I also designed the frontend architecture of the application and oversaw the project as a whole.

-    I learned a lot about node.js, express, mongo.db, and socket.io.
-I mainly worked on the frontend with React before the start of this project and leanred a lot about new backend technologies like socket.io, node.js, and express.
+    Before the start of this project, I mainly worked on the frontend with React.
+However, during the interim of this project I leanred a lot about various backend technologies like socket.io, node.js, and express.

 #### Justin Tran